BBQ Essentials – Best Brine Recipe For Smoked Turkey

 Step 6: ServeWhen your turkey has had a chance to rest properly, it's time to eat.
 Carve and plate it next to some seasonal vegetables, macaroni and cheese, and mashed potatoes for the ultimate Thanksgiving feast.
 Don't forget the gravy, either.

-Now you know exactly what you need to do to make the best brined and smoked turkey for your next holiday celebration.
+Now you know exactly what you need to do to make the best turkey, brined and smoked, for your next Thanksgiving turkey, holiday celebration or even Christmas.
 While it may be a bit time intensive, it's more than worth it once you pop a piece of the succulent meat into your mouth.

 Did you enjoy this guide?
-Any tips on brining a turkey you'd like to share?
+Any tips on turkey brining you'd like to share?
 Leave a comment about it and tell us what you thought, and remember to share this recipe with a friend to help them take their turkey game to the next level.

 Frequently Asked Questions